lucaza21/Pac-Man/README.md

 # Pac-Man

 # Name:
-pacman running trough the screen
+pacman running through the screen

 # Description:
-pacman running trough the screen tries to use static images and looping through them ofr giving animation and movement direction
+pacman running through the screen tries to use static images and looping through them for giving animation and movement direction

 # Usage:
 it helps to understand how to use html DOM and how to detect the boundaries of the screen